SonarSource/eslint-plugin-sonarjs/docs/rules/no-identical-functions.md

 ## Configuration

-Number of lines must be duplicated to trigger an issue.
-Default is 3.
-Lines inside curly braces are taken into consideration.
+This rule has a numeric option (defaulted to 3) to specify the minimum number of lines to trigger an issue.
+Lines between curly braces are taken into consideration.

 ```json
 {